-It is also notable that the diagnoses explored are mostly cancer diagnoses, not addressing the needs of patients at the end of life who do not have a cancer diagnosis.
-It is clear that those with nonmalignant disease who are at the end of life have significant health care needs.
-However, it is estimated that only about 5% of referrals to specialist palliative care services in the UK have a non-cancer diagnosis,67 while greater numbers of such patients are able to access services in some other contexts, notably the US.
-68,69 One study identified that those with nonmalignant disease are less likely to be referred to a hospital-at-home scheme, 33 and another that those who have substance abuse problems, psychiatric disease or dementia are likely to be referred to a hospice earlier.
+It is also notable that the diagnoses explored are mostly cancer diagnoses, not addressing the needs of patients and the end of life that do not have a cancer diagnosis.
+It is clear that those with non-malignant disease who are at the end of life have significant health care needs.
+However, it is estimated that only about 5% of referrals to specialist palliative care services in the UK have a non-cancer diagnosis, whilst greater numbers of such patients are able to access services in some other contexts, notably the US.
+One study identifies that those with non-malignant disease are less likely to be referred to a hospital at home scheme , and another that those who have substance abuse problems, psychiatric disease or dementia are likely to be referred to a hospice earlier .

-Research into referral of patients with noncancer diagnoses to palliative care services indicates that people are willing to refer to specialist palliative care services, particularly in the hospital setting.
-70,71 This intention however, seems to translate into a much smaller number of actual referrals.
-One study found that while 68% of those who died from cancer during their study period had contact with a specialist palliative care team, only 8% of those with selected non-cancer conditions had such contact, a dramatic difference.
+Research into referral of patients with non-cancer diagnoses to palliative care services indicates that people are willing to refer to specialist palliative care services, particularly in the hospital setting .
+This intention however, seems to translate into a much smaller number of actual referrals.
+One study found that whilst 68% of those who died from cancer during their study period had contact with a specialist palliative care team, only 8% of those with selected non cancer conditions had such contact, a dramatic difference.
 It has been suggested that prognostication may be an issue, with patients in one study without cancer referred to the home care team having advanced disease and short prognoses, so identifying when a terminal stage has been reached is difficult for referrers.
-71,72

-Again, this research demonstrates variability in referrals and may or may not reflect disparities in access.
-It may be that those with different diagnoses have different needs that could be met in different ways.
-In particular, the needs of those with malignant and nonmalignant diseases may differ considerably.
-However, there are indications that those with nonmalignant diseases have significant needs that are not met by specialist palliative care services.
+Again, whilst this research demonstrates variability in referrals, it may be that those with different diagnoses have different needs which could be met in different ways.
+In particular the needs of those with malignant and non-malignant diseases may differ considerably.
+However, there are indications that those with non-malignant diseases have significant needs that are not met by specialist palliative care services.